-Fossil Free South Africa is now looking into the prospects of establishing our own fossil-free fund.
+Fossil Free South Africa has been looking into the prospects of establishing our own fossil-free fund, and while it’s proven harder than we hoped to get one going, we’re not giving up!
 Please email us if you would be interested in investing in such a fund.

 Very quick summary of how to divest (or not):

-- If you are confident managing your own share and investment portfolio, consider building one that excludes major emitters and those who finance them.
+- If you are confident managing your own share and investment portfolio, consider building one that excludes major emitters – most especially Sasol, Eskom (bonds), Anglo American, BHP Billiton, Exxaro, African Rainbow Minerals – and those who finance them.

 Nedbank’s Green Savings Bond

 One semi-green fund that we know of in South Africa is Nedbank’s Green Savings Bonds:

 The Nedbank Green Savings Bond is a fixed term investment (18, 24, 36 or 60 months), offering great rates and capital security.
 In addition, it is the first savings bond in South Africa to offer consumers the opportunity to contribute towards the creation and development of the Green economy.
 It does this by earmarking the capital raised to finance renewable energy projects, at no risk or cost to investors.